CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 'CT Test Weight Scale' is a test driver that generates random weighting data for test purposes.

-## Custom driver creation and usage
+## Custom Driver Creation and Usage

 It is possible to create your driver for a device not listed in the available devices list from the previous point.